Benefits of Commercial General Liability Insurance

-Carrying commercial general liability insurance (CGL) - also called general liability (GL) - can bring value to your small business beyond just liability protection.
-A CGL policy signifies a level of legitimacy for your business that can lessen some of the concerns your potential business associates might have.
+Carrying commercial general liability insurance (CGL), also called general liability (GL), can bring value to your small business beyond just liability protection.
+A CGL policy signifies a level of legitimacy for your business that can lessen some concerns your potential business associates might have.
 It can mean the difference between getting a job or not.

 General liability insurance for small business growth